Insufficient Credit for Approval

 High interest rates are a common downside of debt consolidation.
 Borrowers may end up paying more in interest over time.

-Debt consolidation loans often come with higher interest rates compared to other types of loans.
-This can lead to increased overall costs for borrowers.
+Debt consolidation loans often have higher interest rates than other types of loans, which can increase borrowers’ overall costs.

 Extended Repayment Periods

 Extended repayment periods are another drawback.
-While they may lower monthly payments, borrowers end up paying more in the long run.
+While they may lower monthly payments, borrowers pay more in the long run.

 Debt consolidation loans sometimes offer extended repayment periods, which can result in paying more interest over time.